peter-amerkhanian/OLD-peter-amerkhanian.github.io/content/post/7-16-23-optimization/index.md

 math: true
 ---

 ```python
 import matplotlib.pyplot as plt
 from mpl_toolkits.mplot3d import Axes3D
 import numpy as np
 ```

-The following are my notes on a basic Calculus 1 homework question.
-I liked the question a lot, so decided to write out some more extended notes on it for my future use.
+The following are my notes on a basic calculus 1 homework question.
+I liked the question a lot, so decided to write out it all out for my future use.

 Question: **If 2000 square centimeters of material is available to make a box with a square base and an open top, what is the largest box that you can possibly create?**